Angel Shots: Protecting Customers from Sexual Assault

 What is an Angel Shot?

 An angel shot is a drink order made by a customer to inform a bartender that they are in an unsafe situation and need assistance.
+They are one of many methods for bartenders to improve customer safety.

 A customer asking for an angel shot indicates that they need help but do not feel comfortable outright asking for it in their present situation.
 These orders are usually requested in the presence of someone else who puts the customer in a dangerous position or makes the customer feel uncomfortable.